 “According to the latest Japanese Scientific Research, a full ripe banana with dark patches on the skin produces a substance called TNF (Tumor Necrosis Factor) which has the ability to combat abnormal cells.
 The more dark patches it has the higher its immunity enhancement quality.
 Hence, the riper the banana the better the anti-cancer quality.
 A yellow skin banana with dark spots on it is 8 times more effective in enhancing the property of white blood cells than a green skin version.
 Eating just 1 banana a day increases immunity.”

 Since a green banana has no known cancer-fighting properties, a very ripe banana with dark patches on the skin, being eight times more effective, is, alas, still the same as a green banana.
-Becasue, you know, 8 x 0 = 0.
+Because, you know, 8 x 0 = 0.

 Ripe bananas have no anticancer properties (that we know of).
-They no not contain Tumor Necrosis factor.
+They do not contain Tumor Necrosis Factor.
 And, if they did, it would not matter.
 Because ingesting TNF would probably not increase your levels of TNF.
 TNF is a protein which, if ingested, would be broken down before it was absorbed.
 The likelihood of any intact protein being absorbed is so remote it is completely negligible.
 1Schwarcz, Joe.
 Monkeys, Myths and Molecules: Separating Fact from Fiction in the Science of Everyday Life.
 ECW Press, 2015.

 So, where does this hopeful, yet absurd social media meme come from?
 The Japanese research mentioned in the message was a strange study done on rodents and published in a very obscure journal.
 These Japanese researches, for some reason, injected banana extract into the peritoneal cavity of rodents.
 If you’re wondering where this is located, just translate it as “they injected it into the abdominal lining.”